zeh3/spotify-data-parser/README.md

 - total time listening to music
 - % of time listening to x song
 - see how similar lists by ms and lists by plays are (?)
+- breakdown of time spent listening to each song by % for each artist
+- how many songs you've heard from each artist